thijse/Raise3DPro3PlusforCura/README.md

 # Directory structure
 * **Installer**
-The installer requires InnoSetup to be present.
+The installer requires InnoSetup to be compiled.
 It will  install the printer profile for all installed instances of Cura.
 Currently it has only been tested for Windows 10, but will likely work for other versions as well.
 * **Resources**
 Here you can find or place resources that are/were used to create the profile.
 * **Cura**